A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Basic definitions

 \subsection{Acceptance domains}

 Given any \(r\)-patch \(P\), consider the indicator set \(\cps_P\), given by restricting \(\cps\) to only those \(x \in \cps\) for which \(P_r(x) = P\) (as always, up to translation).
-Then \(\cps_P\) itself is a cut and project set, with the same scheme except with a different window.
+Then, as we will see in this subsection, \(\cps_P\) itself is a cut and project set, with the same scheme except with a different window.
 That window is called an {\bf acceptance domain}.
 Counting the number of these acceptance domains thus counts \(r\)-patches, and the sizes of the acceptance domains determine the rate of recurrence of patches.
 Thus, controlling the number and size of acceptance domains allows us to bound the functions \(p\) and \(\rho\).

 Here we will just cover the idea of acceptance domains for unlabelled windows, which will be sufficient for our purposes, by Proposition \ref{prop: unlabel} (although the definition in the labelled case is similar).
+For the following definition, recall that by definition our \(r\)-patches \(P\) have a specified `centre' (which is the centre for the \(r\)-ball used in the intersection to create \(P\)), and that we identify patches that agree up to translation so that we may always choose the unique representative with centre over the origin.

 \begin{definition} For \(r \geq 0\) we let \(\Gamma(r) \coloneqq \Gamma \cap B_r\) (where \(B_r \coloneqq B_r(0)\) is the closed \(r\)-ball centred at the origin).
 For an \(r\)-patch \(P\), translated with centre over the origin, we consider the following subsets of the lattice: